gx-andrew/gx-andrew/README.md

 # Personal background
 Grew up in Myanmar, formally Burma.
 I am a passionate student programmer that is really into tech and all sorts of stuff.
 I usually like to do backend shit and all-things-linux.
-RIght now, i am currently working at https://github.com/ASOP-digital full time and have a part-time/internship at https://z.com/mm/en
+RIght now, i am ~~currently~~ Used to worked at https://z.com/mm/en partime time and is working full time on https://asop.asia/